Moonpig/tech-test-dotnet-backend/readme.md

 ### Part 2

 Moonpig Post Office staff are getting complaints from customers expecting packages to be delivered on the weekend.
-You find out that the Moonpig post office is shut over the weekend.
+You find out that the Moonpig Post Office is shut over the weekend.
 Packages received from a supplier on a weekend will be despatched the following Monday.

 Modify the existing code to ensure that any orders received from a supplier